ginkgo-project/ginkgo/doc/joss/paper.md

 # Summary

-Ginkgo is a production-ready sparse linear (operator) algebra library for high performance computing on GPU-centric architectures with a high level of performance portability and focuses on software sustainability.
+Ginkgo is a production-ready sparse linear algebra library for high performance computing on GPU-centric architectures with a high level of performance portability and focuses on software sustainability.